yoavst/Graffiti/README.md

 | Sourcegraph | Java, C, C++, Go, Kotlin                | ✅           | ✅             | -              | ❌            | ✅                | ❌        | Websocket   |
 | Github      | Java, C, C++, Go, Kotlin                | ✅           | ✅             | -              | ❌            | ✅                | ❌        | Websocket   |
 | Gitlab      | Java, C, C++, Go, Kotlin                | ✅           | ✅             | -              | ❌            | ✅                | ❌        | Websocket   |

-The common shortcuts are:

-- Ctrl+Shift+A - Add a new node to the graph.
-- Ctrl+Shift+X - Add a new node to the graph with a custom text on the edge.

-Your cursor should be inside the function (or field in supported platforms) you want to add to the graph.

 You can build all the backends using `make`, or build specific backend by running its own task.